Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • It is unclear whether keyword arguments for which the value was not elided may follow the *.
 If so, then their relative position will be confusingly arbitrary, but if not, then an arbitrary grouping is enforced between different types of keyword arguments and reordering of arguments would be necessary if only one name (the argument or its value) was changed.

-• The use of * in function calls is established and this proposal would introduce a new effect which could cause confusion.
+• The use of * in function calls is well established and this proposal would introduce a new effect which could cause confusion.
 For example, f(a, *x, y) would mean something different than f(a, *, x, y).

 f(=x)